 - The Uganda police will arrest you and prosecute you!

 - Copyright inspectors will seize your machines!
-Uganda bureau of standard will seize your all your CDs that you don’t meet all their standards!
+Uganda Bureau of the standard will seize all your CDs that you don’t meet all their standards!

 - You may lose your machines to the state!

 When you compose a song, write a book, or paint a picture – any creation of any mind falling within the musical; artistic; scientific or literary work-and reduce it to material form, e.g. by recording a song on a cassette or C.D (quality of the recording does not matter), writing musical notes, etc. that creation, as long as it is original, has copyright protected by law.
 Copyright gives the monopoly to authorize or prohibit others to use your work.

 Oh, why not?!
 Copyright is a property like any other!
 The time you put in to compose your song, for example, has to be rewarded.
 Not anybody can compose a song!
 So for others to use your song, they have to pay you.
 It is like you own your car and someone else wanted to (hire) use it.
 Wouldn’t they pay you?
 The World Intellectual property Organization (WIPO), an organization of The United Nations, says: “Copyright protection is an essential component in fostering human creativity and innovation.
 Giving creators incentives in the form of recognition and fair economic rewards increases their activities and enhance the results”